Sunny Balwani: United States v. Ramesh "Sunny" Balwani

 On June 15, 2018, following an investigation by the U.S. Attorney's Office in San Francisco that lasted more than two years, a federal grand jury indicted president Balwani and CEO Holmes on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
 Prosecutors alleged that Holmes and Balwani engaged in two criminal schemes, one to defraud investors, the other to defraud patients.
 In March 2020, a U.S. District Court Judge ordered that Balwani would stand trial separately from Holmes.
 In January 2022, Holmes was found guilty on multiple counts of fraud.

 On July 7, 2022, Balwani was found guilty on all counts and faced up to 20 years in prison and millions of dollars in restitution.
 He received a sentence of 12 years 11 months in prison, plus three years of probation on December 7, 2022.
 He was ordered to self-surrender by March 15, 2023, which a judge later amended to March 16.
 Balwani moved for appellate bail, but the judge denied his motion, citing a low likelihood of the appeal succeeding.
 Balwani later appealed this ruling, which triggered an automatic stay of his sentence.
 On April 7, 2023, the Ninth Circuit Court of Appeals refused Balwani's request, and a new self-surrender date was set for April 20.
 He surrendered on that date.

-He was incarcerated at Federal Correctional Institution, Terminal Island, in San Pedro, California.
+He is currently incarcerated at Federal Correctional Institution, Terminal Island, in San Pedro, California.
+His expected release date according to officials from the Bureau of Prisons officials is April 11, 2034.
 In May 2023 during the restitution phase, Holmes and Balwani were ordered to pay $452 million to the victims of the fraud, with responsibility for the payment shared between them.